 - Make sure the senior you love receive at least annual eye exams and that corrective lenses are always worn when prescribed.

 At-Home Care Company can assist in lots of ways, from in-home safety appraisals to avoid falls, to highly individualized care for those struggling with all the challenges of a TBI, as well as other conditions.
-Call us at (515) 292-2650 for a free in-home assessment and to find out about how our reliable elder care in Des Moines, IA is helping seniors live life to the fullest, every day.
+Call us at (515) 292-2650 for a free in-home assessment and to find out about how our reliable home health services in Des Moines, Iowa is helping seniors live life to the fullest, every day.
 Visit our Service Area page for a list of all of the communities where we provide care.